jack-zheng/analyser/README.md

 # Analyser

-This repo is created for maintanence Qray daily job in a easy way, to save your time and life to do more mainingfful things.
+Automate boring daily tasks, save your life and focuse on meaningful thing.

 ## Usage